British English vs American English

 These are just a couple of examples.
 There are also differences in the use of quotation marks, full points and colons.

-With the ever expanding globalisation of language (no doubt largely due to social media, YouTube and Netflix), words from British and American English are becoming increasingly inter-changeable.
+With globalisation affecting language use across the world (no doubt largely due to social media, YouTube and Netflix), words from British and American English are becoming increasingly inter-changeable.
 Most of the time either version will be understood by the other, but using the native terminology will sound more authentic and relatable to your target reader.
-Many of the differences seem to relate to food: think candy rather than sweets, egg plant instead of aubergine and cilantro in place of coriander.
+Many of the differences that immediately come to mind relate to food: think candy rather than sweets, egg plant instead of aubergine and cilantro in place of coriander.

 And then there are words that are used by both but have separate meanings: chips mean crisps in the US (fish with a side of cheese and onion anyone?); pavement means road surface in America, which, if confused, could cause some serious Highway Code violations; and of course, not forgetting, pants mean trousers in America.